 Why Backlinks Are Essential For SEO

 The way Google sees it, if a lot of reputable websites are linking to your content, then your content must be good.
-And they're usually right.
-Site editors don't want to link to bad or inaccurate content, so lots of backlinks typically means good content.
-Of course, there are spam-like links, but Google's algorithms are actually pretty good at detecting those and actually penalizing websites that use them.
+And they’re usually right.
+Site editors don’t want to link to bad or inaccurate content, so lots of backlinks typically mean good content.
+Of course, there are spam-like links, but Google’s algorithms are actually pretty good at detecting those and actually penalizing websites that use them.
 There are two ways to measure backlinks.
-The number of links in a root domain are backlinks to the entire site, while page links just show how many links are coming into a single page.
-Open Site Explorer is a free tool that tells you just how many page and root domain links a website has—it's an essential tool to measure the effectiveness of link building campaigns.
-So how do you increase your website's number of backlinks?
+The number of links in a root domain is backlinks to the entire site, while page links just show how many links are coming into a single page.
+Open Site Explorer is a free tool that tells you just how many page and root domain links a website has—it’s an essential tool to measure the effectiveness of link building campaigns.
+So how do you increase your website’s number of backlinks?
 It starts with having good content that people will want to share, but there are a few ways to go even further:

 Use keywords in the link